mkilmanas/parameter-compatibility-api/README.md

 ### Running the tests

-The specs (a.k.e. unit tests) are written with PhpSpec and can be run with:
+The specs (a.k.a. unit tests) are written with [PhpSpec](https://phpspec.net) and can be run with:

 ```bash
 vendor/bin/phpspec run
 ```

-The behavioural tests (end-to-end in this case) are done with Behat.
+The behavioural tests (end-to-end in this case) are done with [Behat](http://behat.org).
 Make sure the DB is clean before running them (use `none` data fixture).
 Run with:
 ```bash
 vendor/bin/behat
 ```